 Truthfulness in music is a precious commodity.
 For those who experience D.D.
 Jackson as a composer, collaborator or performer, that authenticity is easy to see.
-A pioneering jazz pianist and Emmy Award-winning composer once noted by the Village Voice for his “hunger for adventure”, Jackson pours honest passion into every one of his projects – from attention-getting scores for multiple Emmy Award-winning TV series to his Juno Award-winning recordings.
+A pioneering jazz pianist and double Emmy Award-winning composer once noted by the Village Voice for his “hunger for adventure”, Jackson pours honest passion into every one of his projects – from attention-getting scores for multiple Emmy Award-winning TV series to his Juno Award-winning recordings.

 A fixture on the world’s stages for the last two decades, the NYC-based, classically-trained Jackson is looming ever larger in TV/film composing circles as well, turning the elements of his improvisational discipline to his advantage when working with directors, producers and music supervisors.